Imadmalaq/ElevatorControlSystem/README.md

 - Graphical User Interface (GUI): Developed a GUI to provide a real-time visual representation of elevator positions, operational status, and fault conditions.
 This interface enhances user interaction and system monitoring.
 - Fault Handling Enhancements: Refined fault detection and handling mechanisms for stuck elevators (FT - Floor Timer Fault), malfunctioning doors (DOF - Door Open Fault), and normal operations (NF - No Fault condition), integrating these features with the GUI for immediate feedback.

+## Final Project Demo

+- A demo for our project running is available on YouTube at this link: https://youtu.be/g5FIm6vSXhc

 ## Components and Files